 VP is caused by a mutation in the enzyme protoporphyrinogen oxidase (PPOX), which is part of the heme biosynthesis pathway that produces porphyrins and heme.
-Acute attacks are similar to those in AIP and HCP but are unusual.
-A more common sign of the disease is blistering skin lesions, which are chronic in many people with VP.
+Acute attacks are similar to those in AIP and HCP but are uncommon except in the presence of environmental activating factors, such as drugs, hormones, and dietary changes.
+(See HCP for discussion of these issues.)
+A more frequent sign of the disease is blistering skin lesions, which are chronic in many people with VP.

 Variegate Porphyria is caused by mutations of the PPOX gene.
 A PPOX genetic mutation is inherited as an autosomal dominant trait within a family, meaning that a single mutation is inherited from one parent and, in the presence of other triggering factors, is sufficient to cause the disease.
 The abnormal gene can be inherited from either parent, or on rare occasions can be the result of a new de novo mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.